kkristene3/Kramelix/README.md

 ## 📝 Description

 Kramelix is a virtual AI assistant that takes emotion into consideration and performs basic-level Android phone tasks.
-The user has the choice to set the LLM to detect their emotion through text or tone using a toggle-button.
+A user has the choice to have the LLM to detect their emotion through text or tone.
+Changing between modes using a toggle button.

 ## 🔨 Installation / Setup